Organizational Effectiveness Committee Charter | As approved by the ICANN Board of Directors on 2 November 2017

 - The development and maintenance of a Review Framework, which is subject to Board approval that encapsulates the policies, processed and procedures applicable to the conduct of the Reviews.

-The Committee shall use the Reviews to help assess whether ICANN has made progress in achieving key organizational objectives and whether its organizational structure is effective and relevant to its mission.
+The Committee shall use the Reviews to help assess whether ICANN has made progress in achieving key organizational objectives and commitments and whether its organizational structure is effective and relevant to its mission.
 The Committee shall issue recommendations towards enhancing ICANN's overall organizational effectiveness.

 Scope of Responsibilities